arangodb/kube-arangodb/docs/platform/connectors.md

 3. AI tools discover the connector, read its schema, and submit jobs
 4. The connector picks up jobs, executes them, and uploads results

+## Resource Model

+Connectors are **not serverless** — they run as regular Kubernetes Deployments that you manage.
+The connector pod contains:

+- **Your connector container** — your binary that processes jobs
+- **Integration sidecar** — injected automatically by the platform, provides the job queue (MetaStore) and file storage (StorageV2)

+The connector runs continuously and polls for jobs.
+It does **not** run as a sidecar of the caller — it is an independent workload with its own resource limits that you configure in the Deployment spec.

+You are responsible for:
+- Setting CPU/memory limits on the connector container
+- Choosing the number of replicas (multiple instances share the job queue safely)
+- Monitoring the connector's health

 ## Sections

 - [CRD Reference](connectors/crd.md) — ArangoPlatformConnector resource